 The autonomous Finnish province of Åland is located in the Baltic Sea, at the southern end of the Gulf of Bothnia between mainland Finland and Sweden.

-With around 11 000 residents, capital Mariehamn is the largest – and only – city in Åland.
+Capital Mariehamn is the largest – and only – city in Åland.
 Its wooden houses and green parks provide a great setting for a small-town holiday or a starting point for a tour of the Åland islands.

 A local sight not to be missed is the Pommern, a wooden cargo ship (or windjammer) built in the early 20th century.